Ackee-Blockchain/trident/documentation/docs/fuzzing/first-steps/fuzz-test-initialization.md

-# Fuzz test-only
+# Initialize Fuzz Test

-If you are interested only in generating templates for fuzz tests run
+For initialization of workspace for fuzz tests, call:
 ```bash
 trident init fuzz
 ```